Sudhagad Photos

 Camping and overnight stay: Camping can be done if you are planning to couple your trek with Sarasgad fort.
 Otherwise it does not make a lot of sense to camp at Sudhagad.

 There are caves which can be used as a shelter.
-But it is always recommended that you carry your own tents.
+But it is always recommended that you carry your own tent.

 Please leave a comment below for others if you have been to Sudhagad or you have any questions related to Sudhagad trek.